yukarpenko/vhlle/README.txt

             published in Comput.Phys.Commun.

- I. BUILDING vHLLE on Linux
+ I. GETTING and BUILDING vHLLE on Linux

  1) The following software must be installed in order to compile the code: make, g++, binutils, ROOT